ParadoxicalCodes/Cryptonite_STP1_AK/M-6: Practicing Piping/3|14-Appending Output.md

 Go for it now!
 # Thought Process & Solution
+I just appended the output of run program to the destination file.
+Then catting file gives us our complete flag.
 ```bash
 hacker@piping~appending-output:~$ /challenge/run >> ~/the-flag
 [INFO] WELCOME!
 This challenge makes the following asks of you: